 An unsatisfying scratching experience isn’t the only drawback of a carpet-covered scratcher.

 Because sisal rope is widely available and simple to use, it’s a popular choice for DIY’ers making their own scratching posts.
-When your sisal rope scratching post falls apart after months or years of use, it’s easy to re-wrap it.
+Not only is it easy to use, but when your sisal rope scratching post falls apart after months or years of use, it’s easy to re-wrap it.

-Humble cardboard is a big hit among cats, who love the claw-feel of corrugated cardboard.
-It shreds readily, which feels satisfying under the claws.
+Humble cardboard is a big hit among cats – they love the claw-feel of corrugated cardboard because it shreds readily, which feels satisfying under the claws.
 Some also speculate that cats like the sound of cardboard being ripped.

 On the low end of the price spectrum, cardboard scratchers are about as decorative as a cardboard box.
 If aesthetics are a priority, you’ll likely have to spend a little extra money.